aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/open-presentation/_index.md

 ## Load Presentation

 Aspose.Slides provides [ResourceLoadingCallback](https://reference.aspose.com/slides/nodejs-java/aspose.slides/resourceloadingcallback/) with a single method to allow you to manage external resources.
-This Javascript code shows you how to use the `IResourceLoadingCallback` interface:
+This Javascript code shows you how to use the `IResourceLoadingCallback` class:

 ```javascript
     var opts = new  aspose.slides.LoadOptions();